 GeneCards Summary for NOTCH1 Gene

 NOTCH1 (Notch 1) is a Protein Coding gene.
 Diseases associated with NOTCH1 include Adams-Oliver Syndrome 5 and Aortic Valve Disease 1.
-Among its related pathways are Pre-NOTCH Expression and Processing and Signaling by NOTCH1.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
+Among its related pathways are Signaling by NOTCH1 and PAK Pathway.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is NOTCH2.

 UniProtKB/Swiss-Prot for NOTCH1 Gene